|

 - While you can travel to Carriacou any day of the week, the most challenging

-turn, a rental car, until Monday).
+Saturday afternoons are especially difficult.
 There’s an SVG Air flight on Saturday

-net".
+net."
 The next

 opportunity to get to Carriacou is on Sunday morning.
+As well, the banks are closed

 Worst Case Scenario

-you have many good hotels to choose from, at many price points, from budget
+you have many hotels to choose from, at many price points, from budget options such as Tropicana (near the ferry in St. Georges)

-Apartments (near Pt Salines airport) to high-end alternatives such as the
+to high-end alternatives such as the

 Grenada Grand Beach Resort (near town) and Rex Grenadian (near the airport).